You’re fully licensed to sell real estate, so is becoming a REALTOR® that big of a deal?

 But before we get started, a word of warning:

 If you’re easily annoyed by the use of all caps and registered trademark symbols (®), be warned that I sprinkle both quite liberally throughout this post.
-I promise you that my intention is not to make you go crossed eyed, but rather to honor the preferred form of REALTOR®.
-If you do choose to become a REALTOR®, you’ll need to use the all caps registered trademark form, too.
+I promise you that my intention is not to make you go crossed eyed.
+It is the preferred form of REALTOR®.
+If you do choose to become a REALTOR®, you’ll need to use the all caps registered trademark form, so you may as well get used to it.

 Before you became a real estate professional, you probably heard the term real estate agent and REALTOR® used interchangeably.
 A lot of people think that they’re the same.
 But now that you’re working within the industry and among other real estate professionals, you may have noticed that the term REALTOR® isn’t applied to every agent, but you’re not quite sure why.